Skip to content

 Application Review

-3. Graduate Admissions ultimately admits applicants into our Program upon the EH Admissions Committee's recommendation.
+4. Graduate Admissions ultimately admits applicants into our Program upon the EH Admissions Committee's recommendation.
 Admitted applicants are typically notified by our department mid-February and EH utilizes a wait-list.
+The cohort is typically set by the beginning of May.